amin3d/mega-menu/readme.txt

 == Description ==

+==== NOTE: We do not currently offer support for this plugin.
+Use at your own risk.
+Thank you.

 This is a plugin for WordPress 3.5+ that enhances the Menu experience in several ways:

 * adds enhancements to the wp-admin Menu interface (see below)